jckuri/edge_cameras/README.md

   - ch06_20200307012540.mp4.txt
   - edge_camera.py
   - inspect-edge-cameras.sh
 4. Upload the 2 videos of the **Google Drive folder "edge_cameras" <https://drive.google.com/open?id=1NnT8Fcu6XCKArtrCTb35iVgBYLS4PxFU>** into the file system of **13.
-Exercise: Integrate into an App.** Here is the file structure:
+Exercise: Integrate into an App.** Here is the file structure to upload:
   - ch05_20200307012540.mp4
   - ch06_20200307012540.mp4